Shaykh Abdur Rahman

-Shaykh Abdur Rahman, also known as Abdur Rahman Shaykh, (died 30 March 2007) was the leader and the administrative head of the banned terrorist organization Jagrata Muslim Janata Bangladesh (Awakened Muslim Masses of Bangladesh).
+Shaykh Abdur Rahman, also known as Abdur Rahman Shaykh, (died 30 March 2007) was the leader and the administrative head of the banned militant organization Jagrata Muslim Janata Bangladesh (Awakened Muslim Masses of Bangladesh).

 Biography

 Abdur Rahman was educated in Islamic fiqh and law at Saudi Arabia.
 After being highly critical of the Jamaat-e-Islami Bangladesh for what he deemed as its patronization of secularism and sacrilege of Islamic values and principles, he soon formed the JMJB, taking initiatives to form an Islamic state based only upon his perception of the Qur'an and the Sunnah.
 However, the group soon gained notoriety because of its radical fundamentalist activities, including murder and torture of opponents.